camsys/oneclick-ui/README.md

 + build the application with the command: `grunt --force`

-+ execute one of the environment specific deployment scripts (eg. `./deploy.dev.sh`)
++ execute one of the environment specific deployment scripts (eg. `./deploy.dev.sh` OR `./deploy.dev.sh invalidate` to force cloudfront refresh)